MartinDbx/MartinDbx/README.md

 I'm a mathematics student at the University of Mons [(UMONS)](https://web.umons.ac.be/fr/).

-🌱 I’m currently learning HTML, CSS and LaTeX.
+🌱 I’m currently learning C, HTML, CSS and LaTeX.

 **Initiated to languages :**